 Spend adequate time warming up at the driving range, and use a golf cart once you hit the course.
 If you experience any problems, call off the round and consult your doctor.

 Doubles tennis requires less movement than singles, so it’s a good way to exercise without placing undue stress on your knee.

 In most cases, you can begin playing tennis six months following your surgery.
 Be sure to avoid running and keep your games low-impact.

 Rowing provides a good upper body and heart workout, and places minimal stress on the knees.
 Make sure you adjust the seat on the machine so that your knees are bent 90 degrees or more.

-It’s generally safe to bowl after knee replacement surgery, but you should consider using a lighter ball to reduce stress to your knee.
+It’s generally safe to bowl after knee replacement surgery, but you should consider using a lighter ball to reduce stress on your knee.
 Stop bowling if you begin to feel any pain in your knees.

 The AAOS estimates that over 90 percent of people who get knee replacements have less knee pain and feel like their overall quality of life has improved.
 Working out can keep your weight down, which may also help reduce wear and tear on your new knee joints.